RSE-Cambridge/iris-magnum/magnum-tour/README.md

     export OS_CLOUD=openstack
     openstack coe cluster template list

-To create the cluster, you can try the terraform example here:
+To create the cluster, you can try the Terraform example here:

     cd examples/cluster
     terraform plan